WebGPU-Video-Diffusion/WebGPU-Video-Diffusion/README.md

 ---

 ### **Summary**
-This project transforms a **static text-to-image demo** into a **fully GPU-accelerated text-to-video synthesis pipeline**.
-It integrates:
+This scope transforms a static text-to-image demo into a full GPU-accelerated text-to-video synthesis pipeline, integrating real shader programming, GPU resource management, and system-level performance analysis—appropriate for a 4-person final project.
-- Real shader programming
-- GPU resource management
-- System-level performance analysis

-making it an ambitious, research-oriented, and technically rich **final project** for CIS 5650.